About

 "Vianna writes pleasant and handsome music, much of which mirrors his Brazilian heritage.
 That's not meant to imply that there is nothing more than beauty to savor and enjoy; brisk and demanding ensemble passages are blended throughout, buttressed by bight and impressive solos, all in the finest big-band tradition. [...]
 After all is portrayed and performed, it is clear that Vianna is a master of his craft, a worthy successor to such venerated gurus as Neal Hefti, Sammy Nestico, Shorty Rogers, Bill Holman, Hank Levy, Johnny Mandel, Pete Rugolo, Billy May, Marty Paich, Gerry Mulligan and many others."
 (Jack Bowers, All About Jazz).

-Cassio Vianna is a pianist, producer, music educator, and a Latin Grammy® nominated composer whose work reflects a broad range of musical and cultural influences.
+Cassio Vianna is a pianist, producer, educator, and a Latin Grammy® nominated composer whose work reflects a broad range of musical and cultural influences.

 Born and raised in Rio de Janeiro, Brazil, Cassio started his music studies at the age of 9, playing traditional hymns at a Presbyterian church and studying classical piano in his hometown of São Gonçalo, Rio de Janeiro.
-In his teens, he began developing his skills as a composer and interpreter of popular music and Brazilian jazz.
+In his teens, he began developing his skills as a composer and interpreter of Brazilian jazz.
 Between 1993 and 1995, Cassio studied under Hungarian-Brazilian teacher Ian Guest, who had a great impact on his decision to pursue a career as a composer and arranger.

 From 1996 to 2009, Cassio engaged in recording and performing projects in the vibrant Rio de Janeiro music scene, including a short but successful career with the Brazilian jazz group Dialeto Brasileiro, which he co-led with bassist Wagner Trindade.
 In 2009, Cassio moved to the U.S. to further his music studies.